digital-asset/davl/model.md

 ### Terminology: *Holiday* / *Vacation*

-*Are these works interchangeable (just US/UK variations), or will they mean subtlely different concepts in our model?* For now, we stick with Holiday.
+*Are these words interchangeable (just US/UK variations), or will they mean subtlely different concepts in our model?* For now, we stick with Holiday.

 ### *v1* / *v2*